arbuthnot-eth/Privium/README.md

 To add resources, use `server.registerResource()` in the same file.

+## Configuration

+The server name and version are centralized in `src/config.ts` for consistency across the application.
+When updating the server name or version, ensure all references are updated accordingly.

 ## Security Features

 - **PKCE Implementation**: Protection against authorization code interception